-Date Policy Reviewed/Amended: December 2022
+Date Policy Reviewed/Amended: December 2024

 Chair of Governors: James Hughes

 Headteacher: Penny Barefoot

-Review Date: December 2023
+Review Date: December 2025

 Reviewed by: Full Governing Body

-Appendix A: Reduced Timetable Re-integration Plan

-Name: Class/Tutor: Meeting with parents: Start date: End date:

-Year Group: par emer

-Plan Review 1 Re iew 2

-Objectives (what change do we want to see?)
+Appendix A: Reduced Timetable Re-integration Plan Class/Tutor: Meeting with Start date: End date: Name: parents: Year Group: Review 1 Re iew 2 Plan Objectives (what change do we want to see?)
 Success Criteria (what will the change look like?)
 What will the school do?

-Details of any Work Experience (if appropriate)

-Details of any alternative curriculum (if appropriate)
+Details of any Work Experience (if appropriate) Details of any alternative curriculum (if appropriate) Additional resources Outcomes responsibility

-Additional resources

-Outcomes

-What will parent/carers do? , What the pupil needs to do

-Parent/Carer signature: ı Pupil signature:
+What will parent/carers do?
+What the pupil needs to do Parent/Carer signature: Pupil signature:

-Designated teacher with responsibility •
+Designated teacher with